-As a poet I find it amazing how stunning and powerful each particular word can be.
+As a poet I find it absolutely amazing and stunning the power that each particular word can have.
 When strung together in the form of a sentence the power increases exponentially.
 What's even more of a wonderment is that all the words in the English language come from a simple pool of twenty-six letters.
 In the English language there are approximately 250,000 common words and three times as many specialized scientific, medical, pharmaceutical, botanical and other such words- all derived from the same twenty-six letters.
 I happen to find that fascinating.

 With that being the case, I try to learn as many new words as I can.
-Afterall, words are the building blocks of the poems and stories that I create.
+After all, words are the building blocks of the poems and stories that I create.
 One of the most important things that I have come to realize is that each specific word has it's own particular definition and it's own amount of power or sway that is unique to that word.
 With that being said, let it be understood that words are important; words count; words matter.
+Some words are more of a mortar than a brick or granite block.
+But very single word used in a poem, sentence, stanza, short story, or lyric must have purpose and reason, or otherwise it is simply fodder.
+A waste of good letters and words forced or wedged into a crevice where they simply do not belong.

 Words do matter.
 What we say and how we say it, also matters.
 Words are important.
 Words are beautiful.
 Words are lyrical.
 Words are poetic.
 Sometimes words can be hurtful; harmful; even evil.
 Let it be understood, then, that words are powerful.